 DIYTax promises free, easy e-filing for 1040EZ/A and state returns.

-Here’s another offering backed by Liberty Tax: ESmart Tax offers free e-filing of 1040EZ forms.
-But, state returns cost $26.95.
+Here’s another offering backed by Liberty Tax: ESmart Tax offers free e-filing of 1040EZ and state forms.

 EFile.com offers free basic federal filing and advises this option if you’re single with no children and no mortgage.